Tuesday, October 24, 2017

 Monday, October 9, 2017

 Blade Runner is directed by Ridley Scott and stars Harrison Ford, Rutgar Hauer, Sean Young, and Edward James Olmos.
 The plot of the movie is a blade runner must pursue and try to terminate four replicants who stole a ship in space and have returned to Earth to find their creator.
 I saw Blade Runner for the first time just last year and I did not like it at all I found it boring.
 With the release of Blade Runner 2049, I decided to watch it again and I can appreciate it a little bit more, but I still do not like this movie.
 I think the thing that stands out the most is the production design.
 The way this world looks is beautiful.
 The first time I watched the movie the pacing of it was my biggest problem.
 It's a very slow movie that takes time with its characters.
 I still found this movie to be very hard to set though because of how slow it is.
 Harrison Ford gives a good performance it's kind of a variation of every character that he played in the '80s.
 The other actors are pretty bad I thought and their characters are not that interesting.
 I can understand why a lot of people love this movie, but I am not one of them.
 1 out of 5 stars for Blade Runner.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Friday, October 6, 2017

 The Mountain Between Us is directed by Hany Abu-Assad and stars Idris Elba and Kate Winslet.
 The plot of the movie is stranded after a tragic plane crash, two strangers must forge a connection to survive the extreme elements of a remote snow-covered mountain.
 When they realize help is not coming, they embark on a perilous journey across the wilderness.
 There really is not much to this movie and it's a shame because both Kate Winslet and Idris Elba are two fantastic actors, but I felt they had no chemistry with each other.
 Another big problem is this movie was way too long.
 Normally I don't mind a poor pace in survival movies, because it gives you a feeling of being stuck with the characters.
-Every day that these characters are trapped on this mountain it feels like it is repeating the same scenarios of hiking down during the day, getting into trouble and finding a place to spend the night it got extremely boring Then it gets to a point were you think the movie is going to end, but they keep finding ways to keep the movie going.
+Every day that these characters are trapped on this mountain it feels like it is repeating the same scenarios of hiking down during the day, getting into trouble and finding a place to spend the night it got extremely boring Then it gets to a point were you think the movie is going to end, but they keep finding ways to keep the movie-going.
 The end of the movie is definitely the cheesiest moment in any movie I have seen this year.
 There are some good things about the movie.
 Kate Winslet and Idris Elba both play interesting characters, I just wish they had more chemistry with each other.
 The plane crash is very well filmed.
 It's all one shot.
 It takes place inside the plane as it's looking in different directions and if you forget about the horrible CG outside the windows it is impressive.
 Overall there is nothing special about this movie.
 2 out of 5 stars for The Mountain Between Us.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Wednesday, October 4, 2017